zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-comclassicvtabledestroyed-method.md

 ms.assetid: 29da20ca-bf39-4356-8099-d9c3ac3423a9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f74e06ea4cb4d7a8eace8c7852f487bbdcbcd875
+ms.openlocfilehash: 0b0683d43778c4733b476e9feef459207b9d1ee6
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69964631"
+ms.locfileid: "74445026"
 ---
 # <a name="icorprofilercallbackcomclassicvtabledestroyed-method"></a>ICorProfilerCallback::COMClassicVTableDestroyed-Methode
-Benachrichtigt den Profiler, dass eine COM-Interop-Vtable zerstört wird.
+Notifies the profiler that a COM interop vtable is being destroyed.

 > [!NOTE]
-> Dieser Rückruf wird wahrscheinlich nie durchgeführt, da die Zerstörung von vtables sehr nahe beim Herunterfahren auftritt.
+> This callback is likely never to occur, because the destruction of vtables occurs very close to shutdown.

 ## <a name="syntax"></a>Syntax